crosscompute/missions/20211023-2200 Analytics Automation Framework 0.9.0.md

     Reload server and page when source files change

 # Tasks

+    Make it possible for author to override mapbox version

     Continue thinking through decisions for user experience for preview vs fullscreen Decide how to let the user override the default preview for a huge dataset